LaunchCodeEducation/java-web-development/src/chapters/introduction-and-setup/setup.rst

    }

-We'll discuss the syntax of this program soon, but you can likely trust your gut that this program has an expected output of "Hello, World".
+We'll discuss the syntax of this program soon, but you can likely predict that this program has an expected output of "Hello, World".
 To test this hypothesis, open a terminal window and navigate to the parent directory of your new file.
 Run: